SatyaHemesh/Portfolio/README.md

 - 🧭 Smooth scrolling and scroll progress indicator
 - ⬆️ Back to Top button
 - 📌 Sections: Home, About, Skills, Projects, Education, Contact
-- 🔗 Links to GitHub, LinkedIn, Email
+- 🔗 Links to GitHub, LinkedIn, and Email

 ---